Far History, Family Crest & Coats of Arms

 The name Far is rooted in the ancient Anglo-Saxon culture.
 It was a name for someone who was a person who was described as being fierce or lusty.
 The surname is derived from the Old English word farr, which meant bull.

 Early Origins of the Far family

-Yorkshire.
+The surname Far was first found in Yorkshire.
 While most researchers believe that the name is Anglo-Saxon in origin, we must not dismiss the possible Norman origin.
 For example, Radulphus Fere of Nomandy was listed there in 1180 and 1195 and the Rotuli Hundredorum ( Hundred Rolls) c.
 1272 list Walter Fere of England.
-CITATION[CLOSE]

-Another 259 words (18 lines of text) covering the years 1381 and 1400 are included under the topic Early Far History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Far research.
+Another 130 words (9 lines of text) covering the years 1381 and 1400 are included under the topic Early Far History in all our PDF Extended History products and printed products wherever possible.

 Far Spelling Variations

 Far has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Far have been found, including Farr, Farre and others.

 Early Notables of the Far family (pre 1700)